 Fill your water bottle at your place of stay and don’t buy a plastic water bottle.

 These tips might look small for now but they will help you a lot later.
-When you decide to travel on a budget, each suggestion counts and every advice matters.
+When you decide to travel on a budget, each suggestion counts and every piece of advice matters.

 Hence, if you really want to stay on budget, do follow these saving tips.
 In fact, if you have more of your own, do share them with me in the comments section at the end of the blog.